orbcoding/orb-cli/README.md

 ```
 ---

-## Argument options
+## Param options
-Here is a more advanced argument declaration
+Here is a more advanced param declaration

 ```BASH
  my_function_orb=(